San Jose Online Orientation

 You will be assigned a campus mailbox at the beginning of your first semester as a student at Western Seminary.
 Some professors use student mailboxes to return assignments, papers, and exams.
 Student directories and some other items will also be distributed via campus mailboxes.

 You are welcome to schedule an appointment with a staff or faculty member anytime.
-All staff and faculty members schedule their own appointments, but if you are having trouble contacting someone, simply call our main number (408.356.6889) and ask for a Student Services staff member to assist you.
+All staff and faculty members schedule their own appointments, but if you are having trouble contacting someone, simply call our main number (408.356.6889) and listen for the extension that fits your needs.

 Students with Disabilities